Chapter 8 : Insanity is Humanity

 I sway awkwardly then start to back up uneasily.
 Hopefully, they’ll let me off if I shy away with my tail between my legs.

 It must be my lucky day because the creepy one suddenly cocks her head and walks away as if in a trance.
 She looks as though she is listening intently to something, but I’m too relieved she isn’t yelling at me to notice.
 Now just Owen and Nesta are glaring at me, a vast improvement.
 While they’re still two of the scariest people I know, at least I’ll always know where I stand with them.
-The creepy one is odder than Luna Lovegood, and that
+The creepy one is odder than Luna Lovegood, and that is saying something!

 My back hits the wall and I know I’ve run out of options.
 I start praying to every god and wizarding legend I know that Nesta and her brother won’t kill me.
 At least not before I find out what the hell is going on between Dudley and my cousin.